Probability: Types of Events

 Life is full of random events!

-You need to get a "feel" for them to be a smart and successful person.
+You need to get a "feel" for them to be smart and successful.

 The toss of a coin, throw of a dice and lottery draws are all examples of random events.